kungge/gitstudy/readme.txt

 Hello World!
-Git is very useful.It is free.
+Git is very useful.It is a free software.
-Let's explore it.
+Come on,Let's explore it!